SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 ### Demo

 The demo builds off of the NativeScript + Angular example.
-Familiarity with with Angular and TypeScript is assumed.
+Familiarity with Angular and TypeScript is assumed.

 <details><summary><b>Complete Example</b> (click to show)</summary>